Rufus For Real

 • Add the broth and cream and stir to combine all of these ingredients.
 This is where I taste to see if I need to add any salt or pepper - before the eggs are added.

 • Once you determined the seasonings for the dressing are good, add in the slightly beaten egg and mix in well.
-This mixture should be very, very moist.
+This mixture should be very, very moist, but not soupy.

 • Pour the cornbread dressing into a greased 9x13 baking dish and bake at 400° for about 45-50 minutes or until the dressing is just set and the edges are golden brown.